- Rebooting Basics

 A wide range of better psychological and physiological health indices are associated specifically with penile-vaginal intercourse.
 Other sexual activities have weaker, no, or (in the cases of masturbation and anal intercourse) inverse associations with health indices.

 The bottom line is that there is no bottom line, just a whole lot of conflicting data, and a few memes put forth as unassailable truth.
-What's important to keep in mind that is the men who recover from porn-induced ED or porn addiction only eliminate or reduce ejaculation for about 2-4 months, if that.
+What's important to keep in mind that is the men who recover from porn-induced ED or porn addiction generally only eliminate or reduce ejaculation for about 2-5 months, if that.
 Yourbrainonporn is not an anti-masturbation website.
 The goal of this FAQ, and our articles on masturbation, is to allay fear of a temporary abstinence or reduced ejaculation frequency.

 I invite you to examine more research data analyzing the supposed benefits of masturbation and orgasm.
 It may surprise you that not all orgasms are created equal, and that the touted "benefits of orgasm" are correlated to sexual intercourse - not masturbation.